TANZANIA

-DAY 2: Nairobi to Arusha (Tanzania) (Breakfast/Lunch / Dinner)
+DAY 2: Nairobi to Karatu (Tanzania) (Breakfast/Lunch / Dinner)

 This morning we head out of busy Nairobi and travel south crossing the border into Tanzania at Namanga.
-Tonight, we camp at a campsite called Meserani Snake Park (or similar) on the outskirts of Arusha, before heading out on our excursions to the Serengeti and Ngorongoro Crater tomorrow.
+Tonight, we will camp at a campsite called Kudu camp with shared ablution facilities (or similar), before heading out on our excursions to the Serengeti and Ngorongoro Crater tomorrow.

-This morning we depart early in the morning, and travel through the Ngorongoro Conservation area to the Serengeti National Park and enjoy an afternoon game drive.
+This morning we travel through the Ngorongoro Conservation area to the Serengeti National Park and enjoy an afternoon game drive.
 We cross the vast plains as we game drive through the southern and central areas in the park.
-Tonight, we camp (no ablution facilities) in the bushveld surrounded by the sounds of the African wilderness.
-Without any fences surrounding our campsite we are truly in the midst of nature!
-We are camping at a campsite called Seronera Campsite (or similar) tonight.
+Tonight and tomorrow night, we stay in twin-share accommodation at the Golden Safari (or similar) with en-suite bathroom facilities surrounded by the sounds of the African wilderness.

 DAY 5: Serengeti National Park, Ngorongoro Conservation Crater to Arusha (Breakfast / Lunch / Dinner)

-DAY 6: Arusha to Pangani (Breakfast / Lunch)
+DAY 6: Arusha to Lushoto (Breakfast / Lunch)

-DAY 7: Pangani to Dar es Salaam (Breakfast / Lunch)
+DAY 7: Lushoto to Dar es Salaam (Breakfast / Lunch)

 Today we continue on to Dar es Salaam.
 Travelling through lush scenery and palm trees, we near the warm Indian Ocean.
 Today’s drive time is extended due to the heavier amount of traffic heading in to the city, but the sights and sounds of Dar’s vibrant outer suburbs are sure to keep you entertained.
 Look out for the colourful shop-fronts with their sometimes humorous ‘catch phrases’.
 On arrival in Dar es Salaam we make our way to our lovely seaside campsite and prepare for our departure to Zanzibar the next morning.
-We stay in beach bandas at Kipepeo Beach & Village (or similar).
+Tonight we camp at Kipepeo Beach Village (or similar) with shared ablution facilities.

 DAY 8 & 9: Dar es Salaam to Zanzibar (Breakfast)